 About Washington State

-Also known as 'Pacific Northwest', Washington is located at the northwestern most part of United States.
-Often termed as 'Washington State' so as to eliminate any confusion with the national capital - Washington D C, the state offers opulent geographical, climatic and cultural diversity.
-Washingtonians - as the residents of Washington State are popularly called - constitute of the fifth largest Asian population, dominated by the Filipino community.
-The state leads in agriculture and agriculture based occupations.
-Home to Bill Gates – the wealthiest man across the globe - It is one among the only seven US states that do not levy a personal income tax.
+Also known as the Pacific Northwest, Washington is in the northwesternmost part of the United States.
+Often termed as 'Washington State' to eliminate any confusion with the national capital - Washington DC, the state offers opulent geographical, climatic, and cultural diversity.
+Washingtonians - as the residents of Washington State are popularly called - constitute the fifth largest Asian population, dominated by the Filipino community.
+The state leads in agriculture and agriculture-based occupations.
+Home to Bill Gates – the wealthiest man across the globe - it is one among the only seven US states that do not levy a personal income tax.
 Washington state also does not collect corporate tax.

-A land of contrasts by all means, Washington state sports deep rain forests of the Olympic Peninsula, hand in hand with the semi-desert east of the Cascade Range with not a single tree in sight.
+A land of contrasts, by all means, Washington state sports deep rain forests of the Olympic Peninsula, hand in hand with the semi-desert east of the Cascade Range with not a single tree in sight.
 While Mount Rainier – the highest mountain in the state – is covered with more glacial ice than any other peak in the lower 48 states.
 The peak is also one among the several volcanoes in the Cascade Range.
-The Palouse region of southeast Washington is now almost a farmland.
+The Palouse region of southeast Washington is now almost farmland.

-The geographical variety gives rise to equally diverse climatic conditions in the Washington State.
-While the western Washington boasts of a mild oceanic climate, the east of the Cascade Range sports a much drier climate owing to the semi-desert.
-The proximity to North Pacific Ocean coupled with the continental air masses of North America and the Olympic and Cascade Mountain ranges determine the prevailing climatic conditions at large.
-The large semi-permanent high pressure and low pressure systems of the North Pacific Ocean cause a wet season pattern that is often termed as the 'Pineapple Express'.
+The geographical variety gives rise to equally diverse climatic conditions in Washington State.
+While western Washington boasts of a mild oceanic climate, the east of the Cascade Range sports a much drier climate owing to the semi-desert.
+The proximity to the North Pacific Ocean coupled with the continental air masses of North America and the Olympic and Cascade Mountain ranges determine the prevailing climatic conditions at large.
+The large semi-permanent high-pressure and low-pressure systems of the North Pacific Ocean cause a wet season pattern that is often termed the Pineapple Express.